EmmetOT/BufferSorter/README.md

 ![image](https://user-images.githubusercontent.com/18707147/126571298-38079350-4d3f-412f-8b92-2a69666b5f29.png)

  It couldn't be simpler, really.
-Reverse and sublist length are optional parameters.
+Reverse, sublist length, and sort key buffer are optional parameters.

 The project included is Unity version 2020.3.0f1, but there's nothing in the project other than the C# file and compute shader (as well as some unit tests in a demo script), and nothing especially version dependent.
 Just copy the scripts and meta files over and you're good to go.